Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$: Results and Discussion

 \subsection{Atomic structure, symmetry, and ferroelectricity}

-Figs. 1(a)-(b) show the crystal structures of bilayer WTe$_{2}$ corresponding to the first Brillouin zone [Fig. 1(c).
-The bilayer WTe$_{2}$ crystallizes in a layered orthorhombic structure (also known as the $T_{d}$ phase) consisting of a van der Walls (vdW) stacking of two $1T'$ WTe$_{2}$ monolayers.
-Here, the tungsten (W) atoms are octahedrally coordinated by the telluride (Te) atoms and the W atoms form a slightly buckled zigzag chain due to the metallic bonding, resulting in a distortion of the Te octahedron around each Te atom [Fig. 1(b)].
-Monolayer $1T'$ WTe$_{2}$ is centrosymmetric with $C_{2h}$ point group that is generated by the following symmetry operations, inversion symmetry $\mathcal{I}$, a mirror symmetry $M_{yz}$ perpendicular to the $x$ axis, and a two-fold screw rotation symmetry $\bar{C}_{2x}$ around the $x$ axis \cite{GarciaJ}.
-In contrast, the vdW stacking in the bilayer structure breaks both the inversion $\mathcal{I}$ and screw rotation $\bar{C}_{2x}$ symmetries, thus the crystal symmetry of the bilayer WTe$_{2}$ becomes $C_{s}$ point group \cite{Wang2019}.
-We find that the optimized structure of the bilayer WTe$_{2}$ for $a$ and $b$ lattice parameters are 3.48 \AA\ and 6.27 \AA, respectively, which is in good agreement with the previous theoretical reports \cite{Wang2019, LiuX, YangQing} and experiments \cite{Fei2018, Pankaj}.
-However, these values are slightly larger than that observed on the monolayer $1T'$ WTe$_{2}$ \cite{GarciaJ}.
-Due to the substantial difference between the $a$ and $b$ parameters, the crystal geometry of the bilayer WTe$_{2}$ is strongly anisotropic, implying that these materials have a strongly anisotropic mechanical response being subjected to the uniaxial strain along the $x$- and $y$-direction similar to that observed on group IV monochalcogenide \cite{Anshory2020, Kong2018, Liu2019}.
+Figs. 1(a)-(b) show the crystal structures of monolayer and bilayer WTe$_{2}$, respectively, corresponding to the FBZ [Fig. 1(c).
+Monolayer WTe$_{2}$ is stable in the $1T'$ structure \cite{Hsu, Tang2017, Wang2019}, where the tungsten (W) atoms are octahedrally coordinated by the telluride (Te) atoms and the W atoms form a slightly buckled zigzag chain due to the metallic bonding, resulting in a distortion of the Te octahedron around each Te atom [Fig. 1(a)].
+Symmetrically, monolayer WTe$_{2}$ is centrosymmetric belonging to $C_{2h}$ point group\cite{Hsu, Wang2019} generated by the following symmetry operations: (i) identity operation $E$, (ii) inversion symmetry $I$, (iii) a mirror symmetry $M_{yz}$ perpendicular to the $x$ axis, and (iv) a two-fold screw rotation symmetry $\bar{C}_{2x}$ around the $x$ axis [Fig. 1(a)].
+Upon van der Walls stacking, bilayer WTe$_{2}$ forms a layered orthorhombic structure known as the $T_{d}$ phase)\cite{Wang2019}, where both the inversion $I$ and screw rotation $\bar{C}_{2x}$ symmetries are broken [Fig. 1(b)].
+Therefore, the crystal symmetry of bilayer WTe$_{2}$ becomes $C_{s}$ point group \cite{Wang2019}.
+We find that the optimized structure of bilayer WTe$_{2}$ for $a$ and $b$ lattice parameters are 3.48 \AA\ and 6.27 \AA, respectively, which are slightly different from that of monolayer WTe$_{2}$ [$a=3.49$ \AA\ and $b=6.31$ \AA].
+However, these values are in good agreement with the previous theoretical reports \cite{Wang2019, LiuX, YangQing} and experiments \cite{Fei2018, Pankaj}.
+Due to the substantial difference between the $a$ and $b$ parameters, the crystal geometry of the monolayer and bilayer WTe$_{2}$ is strongly anisotropic, implying that these materials have a strongly anisotropic mechanical response being subjected to the uniaxial strain along the $x$- and $y$-direction similar to that observed on group IV monochalcogenide \cite{Anshory2020, Kong2018, Liu2019}.